 Measures are designated "on target" (green) if actual YTD performance is within 5 percent of the YTD target.
 Measures with actual YTD performance within 6 to 20 percent of the YTD target are designated in "caution" (yellow) status.
 If actual YTD performance is more than 20 percent from the YTD target, the measure is designated as "needs improvement" (red).
-For most measures, high values indicate positive performance, but for a few measures, the reverse is true.
-These measures are noted with an asterisk and include measures numbered 6, 8, 13 and 22.
-Variance notes are provided for each measure that is not On Track.
+For most measures, high values indicate positive performance, but for a few

+On Track